 The Society for Animation Studies – A Brief History

-The Society for Animation Studies (SAS) was founded in 1987 by Harvey Deneroff while studying his PhD in LA.
-He found that while there were academics interested in animation history, it seemed to be the “neglected stepchild of film and television”, a notion that many animation scholars have felt over the years.
+The Society for Animation Studies (SAS) was founded in 1987 by Harvey Deneroff.
+He had earned his PhD in 1985 and became interested in putting on an animation conference after attending what was then the Society for Cinema Studies conference at the University of Wisconsin, Madison.
+He found that while there were academics interested in animation studies, it seemed to be the “neglected stepchild of film and television”, a notion that many animation scholars have felt over the years.
 He took it upon himself to gain the support of a small group of academics and filmmakers and formed a steering committee which would plan annual conferences and a membership newsletter.
 Harvey later described the founding of the group in Jayne Pillings’ A Reader in Animation Studies (1997):

 “Armed with a grant from the Motion Picture Screen Cartoonists, IATSE Local 839… a mailing was sent out, and membership started coming in from the United States and Canada, as well as from Europe, Australia and New Zealand.
 The UCLA Animation Workshop (along with the UCLA Film & Television Archive) and Carleton University (with the Ottawa Animation Festival) put in bids to host the first SAS Conference, which took place in 1989 at UCLA.
 (Carleton hosted the 1990 conference).”